 Maureen A. Taylor is the author of sixteen books on family history and photography, as well as Rhode Island history.
 The Wall Street Journal called her “the nation’s foremost photo detective.”
 For more information on her books, go to maureentaylor.com.

-Newport: Newport Historical Society Museum & Shop at Brick Market; Spring Street Bookstore
+Newport: Newport Historical Society Gift Shop at Brick Market; Naval War College Museum Shop; Spring Street Books

 I found “World War II Rhode Island” to be an informative, exceptionally well-written, meticulously documented and highly entertaining read.
 I learned an awful lot in these 155 pages and I really appreciate that.
 A great choice for history buffs, those with a connection to the Ocean State and general readers alike.
 Highly recommended!